ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 does not correct for these impacts.

 #### Product Creation
-Image files are exported into the widely-used GeoTIFF format in a UTM projection.
+Image files are exported into the widely-used GeoTIFF format in a Universal Transverse Mercator (UTM) projection.
+Images are resampled to a pixel size that reflects the resolution of output image based on the requested number of looks: 80m pixel size for 20x4 looks, 40m for 10x2 looks, and 20m for 5x1 looks.

 Supporting metadata files are created, as well as a quick-look browse image.

 {% endblock %}